the-right-way-of/configuring-nginx/README.md

 Always utilize `upstream`, you can thank me later.
 Utilize `keepalive` and `proxy_http_version` combination for extreme performances servers using HTTP1.1 and above.
 They don't make/break connections much.

+#### What if nginx is in the middle of a reverse proxy and a server?
+TBD

 ### Gzipping?

 Bad idea where you have bandwidth available.
 Gzipping is good where internet connection of your peers is limited.